When you completed your FAFSA, you probably received a message that said "Congratulations,

 In addition to the verification form, tax data must be provided from the Internal

-tax documentation depends on the 2020 or 2021 tax-filing status of the student and
+tax documentation depends on the base tax year filing status of the student and the

 Please read the following instructions for providing tax documentation.